The Ultimate Gift Guide for Travelers (2023)

 For the jetsetter

 For a frequent traveler, life’s all about being comfortable, connected, and finding ways to smooth out the inevitable travel road bumps.

 A great cross-body purse: I have written an ode to my all-time fave, and I love it because it’s cute but most importantly it can take about anything.
 It’s water-resistant, strong fabric, holds a ton…I’ve taken it to dinner at a top-100 restaurant in the world, and taken it hiking in the rain.
 The strap is comfortable and it packs flat in my suitcase when necessary.

-BUT sometimes it’s out of stock or hard to find, so the one below is very similar and super cute.
+BUT sometimes it’s out of stock or hard to find, so this one is very similar and super cute.

 Having one of these has saved me multiple times, whether for international travel (all that photography drains your phone battery!) or simple domestic travel (allowed me to take a critical conference call last week when my battery was down to 14%).